Nabataeans of Iraq

 The Iraqi Nabataeans themselves, who were mainly peasants, seem to have had little knowledge about their own past.
 In this regard their case was similar to the Persians and other people with a long history before the advent of Islam, but it was exacerbated by the fact that most Iraqi Nabataeans had long since converted to Christianity, which tended to focus their interest on Christian salvation history rather than on their own pagan heritage.
 However, among those who had remained pagan there was a greater motivation to vaunt their glorious past as long-time rulers of the land.
+For example, the Nabataean scholar Ibn Wahshiyya (died c.
+930 CE) claimed to be a descendant of the Neo-Assyrian king Sennacherib (r.
+704 – 681 BCE), who was also more widely revered by pagan Nabataeans at the time as their illustrious ancestor.

-It is also from the pagan peasantry that Ibn Wahshiyya (died c.
-930 CE) got most of his local information when compiling his Nabataean Agriculture, an influential work containing a mix of folkloric and learned knowledge on agriculture, plants, magic, astrology, and various subjects related to religion and myth.
+It is also from the pagan peasantry that Ibn Wahshiyya got most of his local information when compiling his Nabataean Agriculture, an influential work containing a mix of folkloric and learned knowledge on agriculture, plants, magic, astrology, and various subjects related to religion and myth.
 Ibn Wahshiyya claimed to have translated this work from a c.
 20,000 old original written in "ancient Syriac" (al-Suryānī al-qadīm), believing it to contain the first seeds of all human knowledge.
 Syriac, a language that originated in the 1st century CE, was commonly believed in Ibn Wahshiyya's time to have been the language spoken in Paradise and used at the time of creation.
 Thus, the whole of Mesopotamian history was imagined to have been a product of Aramaic (i.e., 'Syrian' or 'Nabataean') culture.
 In reality, the Nabataean Agriculture was likely translated from a Syriac work that was first composed on the basis of Greek and Latin agricultural writings and then gradually augmented with local material during the last few centuries before Ibn Wahshiyya's time.
 Together with al-Mas'udi's historical works, and like the latter written in the context of the Shu'ubiyya movement which sought to preserve and promote the heritage of non-Arab peoples, the Nabataean Agriculture is the product of a conscious attempt to write down what was known at the time about pre-Islamic Mesopotamian, 'Nabataean' culture, a subject for which it remains a valuable source today.